surroundaustralia/dcat2-null-profile/README.md

 ## Profile Resources

 ### Validator
-This profile's rules, as extracted from the DCAT2 specification (the standard) are presented for machine validation of RDF vocabularies in the file [validator.shacl.ttl](validator.shacl.ttl) which conforms to the [SHACL](https://www.w3.org/TR/shacl/) standard.
+This profile's rules, as extracted from the DCAT2 specification (the standard) are presented for machine validation of RDF data in the file [validator.shacl.ttl](validator.shacl.ttl) which conforms to the [SHACL](https://www.w3.org/TR/shacl/) standard.
+This validator requires no inference to be applied to data before validation.

 Tools such as [pySHACL](https://github.com/RDFLib/pySHACL) and the online [SHACL Playground](https://shacl.org/playground/) can be used with this Validator to validate vocabulary files.